You are here

 - using part or all of employer provided sick leave for a war or defence-caused disability, and now having no benefit to cover an absence for another illness, or

-- attending an appointment arranged by DVA for the investigation of a claim for disability pension.
+- attending an appointment arranged by DVA for the investigation of a claim for Disability Compensation Payment.

 For the purposes of Part VI of the VEA, a reference to a veteran is taken to be a reference to: